gancev/CarND-Capstone/README.md

 - Launches correctly using the launch files provided in the capstone repo.

+### Waypoint Updater Node

+Waypoint Updater Node purpose is to publish a fixed number of waypoints ahead of the vehicle with the correct target velocities, depending on traffic lights.
+Waypoint Updater Node is subscribed to following topics:
+- /base_waypoints : list of waypoints for the track.
+- /current_pose : car current position.
+- /traffic_waypoint : list of all detected trafic lights.

+and publishing waypoints to topic :
+- /final_waypoints : list of waypoints car should follow with the desired speed of the car in each waypoint.
+Number of waypoints we publish is defined in LOOKAHEAD_WPS currently set to 200.
+When traffic light is detected with stop signal we start decelerating car continuosly through the waypoints.

+During testing with the simulator on the workspace enviroment we expirienced performance issues when update rate for /final_waypoints were set to 50 Hz, car reacted with huge latency not following the waypoints, and steers at wrong time.
+Since the waypoint follower is at 30Hz, so the rate here can be set to 30Hz or even less when waypoint updater ; currently set to 25Hz.

 ### DBW(Drive-by-wire) node

 The DBW node takes the /twist_cmd topic as input and uses various controllers to provide appropriate throttle, brake, and steering commands.
 These commands can then be published to the following topics: